 Chilly’s Original Water Bottle

 Let it never be said that you didn’t care for the hydration levels of your teammates.
-Buying plastic bottles of water is so 2020, so help keep your colleague’s water levels topped up while helping to minimise their environmental impact with a resusable bottle.
-What a stellar job you’re doing all round here?
-The Chilly's bottles come in all kinds of colourways, so can be completely tailored to your workmate’s tastes, and they come in a few sizes too – so you can vary the price point depending on how much you like them (no, we didn’t say that).
+Buying plastic bottles of water is so last year, so help keep your colleague’s water levels topped up while helping to minimise their environmental impact with a reusable bottle.
+The Chilly's bottles come in all kinds of colours, so can be completely tailored to your workmate’s tastes, and they come in a few sizes too.